awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-https-ssl-load-balancer.md

    aws elb describe-load-balancer-policies --load-balancer-name my-loadbalancer --policy-names my-authentication-policy
    ```

-### Step 4: Configure Health Checks \(Optional\)<a name="configure_healthcheck_clt"></a>
+### Step 4: Configure health checks \(optional\)<a name="configure_healthcheck_clt"></a>

 Elastic Load Balancing regularly checks the health of each registered EC2 instance based on the health checks that you configured\.
 If Elastic Load Balancing finds an unhealthy instance, it stops sending traffic to the instance and routes traffic to the healthy instances\.
-For more information, see [Configure Health Checks for Your Classic Load Balancer](elb-healthchecks.md)\.
+For more information, see [Configure health checks for your Classic Load Balancer](elb-healthchecks.md)\.

 When you create your load balancer, Elastic Load Balancing uses default settings for the health checks\.
 If you prefer, you can change the health check configuration for your load balancer instead of using the default settings\.